ganeti/ganeti/man/gnt-cluster.rst

     When a new RADOS cluster is deployed, the default pool to put rbd volumes (Images in RADOS terminology) is 'rbd'.

+namespace
+    The RBD namespace this cluster should use.
+By default no namespace is used.

+    Useful for separating RBD consumers and their permissions in combination with 'user-id' below.
+For example multiple Ganeti clusters sharing a single Ceph cluster.

+    Be aware that setting or changing the namespace renders disks from existing instances inaccessible, e.g., by rebooting the instances.
+    The effect is like changing the RBD pool.

 access
     If 'userspace', instances will access their disks directly without going through a block device, avoiding expensive context switches